 Phase 7: Site Maintenance

 Websites are entities that require constant care and maintenance.
 Updating your themes, plugins, content, and making changes to the back-end are crucial to the security of your website.
-We STRONGLY RECOMMEND adding on our “Standard” Support Plan at minimum.
+We STRONGLY RECOMMEND adding our Standard Support Plan at the very minimum.
 This will give you the piece of mind that your website is in good hands and being cared for.
-We also offer premium and professional support plans to help engage your customers through social media and elevate your SEO.
+We also offer Premium and Professional support plans to help engage your customers through social media and elevate your SEO.